citrix-workspace/inp-http-response/README.md

 ## typescript-package-bolerplate

-Minimalistic boilerplate to jump-start a library project in Node Js with TypeScript.
+Minimalistic boilerplate to jump-start a packages in Node Js with TypeScript.